tymyrddin/purple/source/docs/audits/supportive/arrows-shields.md

 ## Authentication and access

 These attacks target how users and systems prove identity and what they're allowed to access.
-Successful attacks here often provide the initial foothold for broader compromise.
+Successful attacks here frequently provide the initial foothold for broader compromise.

 | Threat                         | CWE/CAPEC/ATT&CK              | ISO 27001 Conceptual Control              | NIS2 Conceptual Obligation                         |
 |--------------------------------|-------------------------------|-------------------------------------------|----------------------------------------------------|